shizhouxing/Goedel-Prover/README.md

   <a href="https://goedel-lm.github.io/"><b>Paper Link</b>👁️</a>
 </p>

-# Goedel-Prover: Pushing the Limits of Automated Theorem Proving Through Large-Scale Data Synthesis
+# Goedel-Prover: A New Frontier in Automated Theorem Proving

 ## 1. Introduction